prs513rosewood/MolecularDynamics/_project/milestone08.md

 * Parallelize the code using the domain-decomposition module provides by us
 * Optional: Develop your own domain-decomposition module
-* Carry out first parallel runs on the gold clusters from Milestons 07
+* Carry out first parallel runs on the gold clusters from Milestone 07

 We ask you to provide and discuss the following figures in your final report: